Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

-On Tuesday, Ji-Hwan Bae (on the back of going 0-for-3) and the Pittsburgh Pirates play the Milwaukee Brewers, whose starting pitcher will be Brandon Woodruff.
-First pitch is at 6:35 PM ET.
+Ji-Hwan Bae -- batting .250 with two doubles, a walk and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Freddy Peralta on the hill, on September 6 at 12:35 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Brewers.
+In his most recent game he had a one-hit performance (1-for-4) against the Brewers.

 Ji-Hwan Bae Game Info & Props vs. the Brewers